QH-johnroot/email-template-code-assessment/README.md

 ### 4: Save your MJML markup and rendered HTML locally as email.mjml and email.html, respectively

-### 4: Commit the two files to a private [GitHub](https://github.com/) repository, and share the repository with QH-johnroot
+### 4: Commit the two files to a private [GitHub](https://github.com/) repository, and add QH-johnroot as a collaborator.